Paranasal Sinus Tumors

 Scarring from surgery

-Changes over the long term in breathing, speech, chewing, or swallowing, caused by the tumor or surgery
+Changes over the long term in vision, breathing, speech, chewing, or swallowing, caused by the tumor or surgery

 Nerve damage that can affect sensation in your face and movement in your face, shoulder, or arms